mk36fyvy/multivitamin/README.md

 #### Changes from 04.02 to 05.02
 - added the `-o` flag with which you can specify the name of your resulting multiple alignment graph.
+- fixed the very ugly node IDs in the output_graphs.
+They now look better (relatively) and are actually reparsable, i.e. realignable.
 - The scoring table layout changed, because there were issues with some editors concerning the tab spaces.
 This is why tabs were replaced by `labelsep` which you can specify in custom.py.
 The default is space.
 If you use labels that include spaces, you should change `labelsep` accordingly.
 - added some more comments to the functions and the code in general here and there.